Blane245/musicgenerator/README.md

 All sound generators have a time when its effect starts and stops.
 A generator maybe be muted.
 There are three types of sound generators in this version:
 1. A silent (**Silent**) generator, which produces silence.
 It most commonly used at the beginning or end of a composition to offset its start or end time.
 2. An algorithmic (**Algorithmic**) generator, which uses selectable algorithms for the assigned voice's parameter.
 Each of the voice's parameters may be assigned a different algorithm.
-The algorithm assigned to the note parameter uses midi numbers to select presets from a soundfont file.
+The algorithm assigned to the note parameter uses pitch numbers to select presets from a soundfont file.
 Each generator obtains its audio sample from a preset in a soundfont file.
 Each generator may use a different soundfont and preset.
     * The Constant algorithm sets the parameter at a constant value.
     * The Oscillator algorithm creates a sequence of values using sine, sawtooth, square, descending triangular, or ascending triangular wave forms.
 Each waveform have a center, frequency, amplitude, and phase.
 The waveforms are sampled at each beat and a audio source is generated that starts at that time and ends at the next beat.
 If the amplitude of the oscillator is zero, the value generated is the center value, equivalent to the Constant algorithm.
     * The Autoregressive algorithm creates a sequence of values for the assigned voice's parameter.
 This is a statistical first-order autoregressive sequence of values given by the equation $$V_{i}=\alpha V_{i-1}+\sigma_i$$